freeletics/khonshu/docs/navigation/testing.md

 ```

 If the code under test collects `permissionRequest.results`, it would be possible to call
-`navigator.permissionRequest.sendResult("permission", PermissionResult.GRANTED)` to simulate
+`navigator.permissionRequest.sendResult("permission", PermissionResult.Granted)` to simulate
 the request succeeding.

 ## Navigation result senders

 When testing a component that delivers navigation results a `NavigationResultRequest.Key` is usually
 required.
-Tests can obtain such a key with the `fakeNavigationResultKey` helper method.
+Tests can obtain such a key with the `fakeNavigationResultKey()` helper method.